 OWLPEN CHURCH OF THE HOLY CROSS

-To find out more about the availability of the church for weddings and events, please contact Canon Michael Cozens on email@example.com.
+To find out more about the availability of the church for weddings, please contact Clare White on email@example.com.
+Thank you.

 THE CHURCH OF THE HOLY CROSS stands just above the manor house, as if presiding over it.
 Among a cluster of Cotswold stone buildings which otherwise entirely antedates the Industrial Revolution, the widely-cherished Victorian church has mellowed as an unassuming adjunct.
 It is entered from the manor garden by the lych gate (of 1892) with a Saxon superscription, "This is the field and acre of our God".
 It seems to echo a challenge to the landscape around.